A program developed for youth to help them reconnect to their Māori culture, self-identity and the environment.

-The outdoor program was created in 2013 to provide Rangatahi with traditional food gathering practices along with connecting to the Whenua Ngahere and Moana.
+This outdoor program was created in 2013 to provide Rangatahi with traditional food gathering practices and a connection to the Whenua Ngahere and Moana.

-Your business is also supporting the Rangatahi of the future.
 Rangatahi Tumeke is a program developed for youth to help them reconnect to their Māori culture, self-identity and the environment.
 This allows them to become confident leaders and positive contributors to society now and in the future.
-These camps have been running for 5 years and all Rangatahi have remained fully funded.
+These camps have been running for five years and all Rangatahi have remained fully funded.
 We would like to keep it this way to ensure there are no barriers for whānau.

 We also offer corporate/business camps which aim to increase the engagement and participation of our community members, through authentic cultural experiences in a safe and friendly outdoor environment.
 It is so important in today's multicultural society to have the understanding and compassion for all cultures.
 We have created a valuable and unique opportunity for businesses and organisations to become active, aware and empowered through cultural, outdoor and team building experiences.
 This is over a two to three day wānanga in the heart of the Caitlins with our team of experienced and dedicated whānau.

 - Guided Walks

 - Wildlife Spotting